Unverified Stories from a Travelling Suitcase

 Written and performed by The Lounge Room Confabulators (Stuart Bowden and Wil Greenway)

-The Lounge Room Confabulators are in Melbourne.
+The Lounge Room Confabulators are in Melbourne, you can book a show HERE.

 Enjoy critically acclaimed, multi award winning Australian theatre in the saccharine surrounds of your living room, parlour, patio or pantry (we might not all fit in your pantry, it would need to be quite big for a pantry.
 Chances are your pantry won’t be the best place to be honest.
 But maybe?).